willstepp/writings/joseph-the-son/jts.md

 “Come back from wherever you went.
 They need you now.
 That man who calls himself pastor of the church down the road, he has his eyes on your family.
 On Bethy.
 So come back to them, Will.
 They need you to be there.
 That boy Joseph needs you.
 He’s at the crossroads even though he don’t know it.
 He’s too young to know it.
 But I can see the place he stands.
 And he needs his daddy.
 He needs you.
 So come back to them, and be in their lives.
 Be a father to your boy.
 Be a father again.
 I know I wasn’t the best father to you, or the best husband to your mama, but that don’t mean you have to repeat my mistakes.
 Come back.”

 As he talked his voice became weaker.
 His sunk further onto the pillows and went to sleep.
 Joseph watched him for a time and then walked out.
 He went to the living room where Lizzie was playing with her dolls.
 He told her it was time for bed and took her to their room.
 He tucked her in and kissed her on the forehead and climbed into bed beside her, wearing only his long johns.
-He lay there unable to sleep and sometime later heard the car pull up and then the front door open.
-Then he felt her presence by the door to the their room.
-She whispered his name in the room but he did not answer.
-He pretended like he was asleep and closed his eyes.
-Then later he turned to look at the door and she was gone.
+He lay there unable to sleep and some time later heard the car pull up and then the front door open.
+Then he felt her presence in the doorway to the their room.
+She whispered his name but he did not respond.
+Instead he closed his eyes and pretended to be asleep.
+When he opened them again she was gone.

 Seven

-That morning grandfather rose earlier than anyone else and built a fire in the wood stove.
+The next morning grandfather rose earlier than anyone else and built a fire in the wood stove.
 He made coffee and when the heat radiated into the bedrooms they woke and eventually made their way into the kitchen.
 Beth in her nightgown made pancakes and scrambled eggs.
 Joseph and Lizzie watched cartoons on the television.
 No mention was made of the previous night at all.
 At first they watched Ken to see if he was coherent but his mind was clear by all appearances.
 He moved around the kitchen without the cane, fiddling with the percolator.
 He seemed himself again.

 After breakfast he put on his thick winter coat and a hunters cap and asked Joseph to put on some warm clothes and join him in the shed.
 And then he went outside.
 After being reminded a few more times by Beth, Joseph pulled away from the cartoons and went into his room and dressed for the cold.
 Then he headed out the door.
 Lizzie asked if she could come too but Beth told her no. She cried but they was not real tears and she stopped moments after Joseph had gone out the door.